 The October event was a success: it built on the lab’s previous work, which directly engaged people living in long-term care, and created a space for important conversations among care home staff.
 But with the onset of the COVID-19 pandemic just a few months later, reconnecting with those living or working in VCH’s care homes became almost impossible.
 What was meant to be the first in an on-going series of hands-on, in-person workshops ended up becoming the last.

-“We had to come up with creative ways to continue the work that we knew was still important, pandemic or not,” says Ajra Doobenen, a fourth-year Industrial Design student at ECUAD and a research assistant on the project.
+“We had to come up with creative ways to continue the work that we knew was still important, pandemic or not,” says Ajra Doobenen, a fourth-year Industrial Design student and a research assistant on the project.
 “It was definitely a lot of learning.”

 With guidance from Caylee and Lisa Boulton, interim manager and project co-lead, Ajra worked with fellow research assistants Morgan Martino and Vannysha Chang to find a new approach to Come Alive—one that would help alleviate the extra pressures facing the long-term care system rather than add to the burden.